vidyagc/portfolio/_works/03-libertyhawk.markdown

 <h4>Dynamic Content</h4>
 <div class="page-content-text">
 JavaScript was used to show and hide content on small screens.
-This is discussed in <a href="/2018/01/20/responsive-design/">Responsive Design</a>.
+This is discussed in <a href="/2018/01/28/js-dynamic-content/#">JavaScript for Dynamic Content</a>.
 </div>